How To Launch An App Successfully

 Marketing Framework For Your App Launch

 We need to work on several fronts here.
-It’s necessary to come up with a framework that will entail a 360 degree approach.
-This framework includes
+It’s necessary to come up with a mobile app marketing plan that will entail a 360-degree approach.
+This includes

 # 1 Understanding your product’s USP

 # 1 Understanding Your App’s USP

 As per Entrepreneur.com, a USP (unique selling proposition) is defined as-